bluestacks/senior-backend-developer-assignment/README.md

 6. If you are using any existing RBAC system as reference (like jenkins, google cloud IAM etc), you can mention that.

+7. extra points for Unit tests(not necessary)

+## init system
+You can init system with few Resources, Roles(which have resources with different permission set), Admin User(admin) and Normal User(User1)

 ## sample command line interaction:
 hi! you are logged in as admin <br/>